 What is Plot? • Plot Examples: Three Act Structure Explained

 The three act structure has been used as a blueprint for prose, plays, and even poems.
-In recent history, it’s been repurposed by screenwriters; Syd Field famously cited the structure in his book 1978 Screenplay as consisting of setup, confrontation, and resolution.
+In recent history, it’s been repurposed by screenwriters; Syd Field famously cited the structure in his screenwriting book 1978 Screenplay as consisting of setup, confrontation, and resolution.

 Save the Cat

 Blake Snyder’s Save the Cat is a 2005 book that lays out a 15 step structure for screenwriting structure.
-Save the Cat starts with the “opening image,” which is an introduction to the world, and ends with the “final image,” which is a snapshot of the world after the story’s events; sandwiched between are plot points that guide writers on a tried and true path of cause and effect.
+Save the Cat beat sheet starts with the “opening image,” which is an introduction to the world, and ends with the “final image,” which is a snapshot of the world after the story’s events; sandwiched between are plot points that guide writers on a tried and true path of cause and effect.

 In our next video, we apply Blake Snyder’s Save the Cat story structure to Interstellar.